 Orion Crew Module

 Its eyes set on moon, NASA is developing an advance spacecraft capable of deep-space exploration.
-Named after one of the most recognizable constellations, Orion will serve as the vehicle to land the first women and next man on the lunar surface by 2024.
+Named after one of the most recognizable constellations, Orion will serve as the vehicle to land the first women and next man on the lunar surface.
 When partnered with the NASA’s Space Launch System, Orion will not only take astronauts back to the moon but also on deeper space missions, including missions to Mars.

 VAB Contributes Over a Decade of Strategic Analysis